nxnjz/fasdir/README.md

              Default: 200-299,301,302,403
     -c, --cookie <Cookie List>               Optional cookie list in the form of "name=value; name2=value2;
                                              name3=value3;"
+    -o, --output-file <Output File>          Write results to a file.
+Only positive results will be saved, regardless of verbosity level.
+                                             If the file already exits, RustBuster will exit.
+                                             Use -O to allow overwriting an existing file.
     -p, --proxy <Proxy>                      Use a proxy for http and https in one of the following formats: http(s)://myproxy.net:port
                                              user:pass@http(s)://myproxy.tld:port